MarginaliaSearch/MarginaliaSearch/doc/crawling.md

 # Crawling

-This document is a first draft.
+This document is a draft.

 ## WARNING
 Please don't run the crawler unless you intend to actually operate a public